SaraMc12/Reading_list/README.md

 * I orignally adding a .env file, only to realize after looking again at the documentation and the instructions of the code challenge that it would be okay to use the public api and not need to hide a key.

 * I added inquirer as a way to add to the UX as it just seems nicer to be kindly prompted within the app as appose to go to the readme file to figure out how to do everything

+* I spent some extra time reading documentation and trying to apply tests since I want to apply best practices to my code.
+I was able to write working tests when I broke the code into smaller functions but, then I was faced with the dilema of my readinglist not saving properly.
+In the end I chose to go back to my async code to present a working prduct and hope that next round I can do figure out the solution that was holding me back this round.

 ### What is next